This Presbyterian minister is as genuinely nice in person as he is on TV

 That was back in the 1950s.
 Rogers had just begun working for WQED in Pittsburgh, the nation’s first community-supported public television station.
-He had planned to go to seminary right after college — in fact had already been accepted — but got sidetracked by a call to work in television.
+He had planned to go to seminary right after college but got sidetracked by a call to work in television.
 A few years later seminary became a way of undergirding this call — to minister to children and their families through the media.

 In the early 1960s, Rogers recalls, national media staff in the United Presbyterian Church in the U.S.A. began talking to him about developing a children’s TV program as an outreach for the denomination.
 But then priorities shifted and money for the project evaporated.
 Did the church miss a big opportunity?

-“It’s hard to say,” comments Gregg Hartung, executive director of Presbyterian Media Mission and a personal friend of Rogers’.
+“It’s hard to say,” commented Gregg Hartung, executive director of Presbyterian Media Mission and a personal friend of Rogers’.
 “I’m not sure a ministry like Fred’s could be done within an institution.”
 If a church-Rogers partnership had come to fruition, the PC(USA) might be known today as a trailblazer in TV evangelism.
 On the other hand, the constraints of working within a church bureaucracy might have had a stifling effect on Rogers’ creativity.
-Or his programming might have been buried in a “religious ghetto,” reaching only a fraction of the people whose lives have been affected by watching “Mister Rogers’ Neighborhood.”

 On TV and in person Rogers comes across as refreshingly genuine.
 His gracious “Mister Rogers” persona is not an act, says Hartung.
 “It’s really, truly Fred.”
 His affirmation of the goodness in people elicits powerful responses from adults as well as children.

-Nurturing children in the Christian faith is a challenge in today’s world, Rogers acknowledges.
-“There are so many forces against it.”
-He still is appalled by many of the things kids are exposed to in the media.
-Particularly annoying to him are situation comedies in which the lines spoken by child actors “are invariably smart-aleck remarks and put-downs.”
+Nurturing children in the Christian faith is a challenge in today’s world, Rogers acknowledged.
+He still is appalled by many of the things kids are exposed to in the media, such as situation comedies in which the lines spoken by child actors “are invariably smart-aleck remarks and put-downs.”